Jujutsu Kaisen: Maplestar Confirms Nobara's Animation Sequel

-An update from talented animator Maplestar made fans happy by announcing a sequel to his recent animation of Yuuji Itadori and Nobara Kugisaki from the “Jujutsu Kaisen” series.
-Known for creating animations aimed at an adult audience, the animator commented on difficulties in the project.
+An update from talented animator Maplestar delighted fans by announcing a sequel to his recent animation of Yuuji Itadori and Nobara Kugisaki from the "Jujutsu Kaisen" series.
+Known for creating animations aimed at an adult audience, the animator commented on the project's difficulties.

 Jujutsu Kaisen Nobara Maplestar

-Portando Maplestar said in his post on April 4th that he already had a sequel planned for that animation when he made the first part.
-He finishes by saying:
+Therefore, Maplestar said in his April 4th post that he already had a sequel planned for that animation when he made the first part.
+He adds:

-• The other projects are still gaining love, but I don't want to keep you waiting with the JJK project.
-I'll show you some progress on the other projects next week!
+• The other projects are still gaining momentum, but I don't want to keep you waiting with the JJK project.
+I'll share some progress on the other projects next week!

-While Maplestar's unique style has gained her a large fan base over the years, a large part is her commitment to keeping her designs true to those of the official anime.
-This is why many viewers end up being tricked into thinking they are watching an official production when they watch the artist's videos.
+While Maplestar's unique style has earned him a large fan base over the years, a large part of it is his commitment to keeping his designs faithful to those of the official anime.
+This is why many viewers are fooled into thinking they're watching an official production when watching the artist's videos.

 Furthermore, the fact that Maplestar hires Japanese voice actors and actresses to voice the characters in its animations is something that is greatly appreciated by more traditional fans.